Discharge (band): Heavy metal crossover period; first breakup (1982–1987)

 In 1982, Anthony "Bones" Roberts left the group, later to form Broken Bones with his brother Tezz later joining him.
 He was replaced by Peter "Pooch" Purtill who brought significant heavy metal influences.
 Purtill used a rock and metal style of guitar playing, including rock-oriented guitar solos.
 The Warning...
 EP shows drastic stylistic differences, with Morris changing his angry shouts to a mix of regular singing and football chants.
 Morris began to use a heavy metal, Ozzy Osbourne-influenced vocal style.
 As well, the band used significantly slower tempos and their D-beat punk style was replaced with metal-oriented beats.

-With the release of Ignorance, Purtill and Maloney left the band to form the punk/metal crossover band HellsBelles, to be replaced by guitarists Les "The Mole" Hunt and drummer Michael "Micky" Gibson.
-Following the later addition of second guitarist Stephen "Fish" Brooks, they released 1986's Grave New World, a mainstream metal album with a glam sound from Morris's high-pitched singing style.
+After the single "Ignorance" was released in 1985, Purtill and Maloney left the band to form the punk/metal crossover band HellsBelles, to be replaced by guitarists Les "The Mole" Hunt and drummer Michael "Micky" Gibson.
+Following the later addition of second guitarist Stephen "Fish" Brooks, they released 1986's Grave New World, a mainstream metal album with a glam sound built upon Morris's high-pitched singing style.
 The album reached the indie top 10, but the band struggled with personnel problems as Morris departed and was briefly replaced by ex-Wrathchild frontman Rob "Rocky Shades" Berkeley the following year.
 The group disbanded shortly thereafter.